Vortander/Tasks/README.md

 # Tasks

-A very, very simple task application, developed in different approaches, for **learning purposes**.
+A very, very simple task application, developed with different approaches, for **learning purposes**.

 Project and code references used are included in each source directory.